TheGuptaEmpire/Esports-Website-Design/README.md

 Home Page => Descent home page

 Short Description of this website => Website Design which has a descent navbar.
 Added a carousel.
 Added a home page.
 This website is not responsive.

+Started on 9 August, 2022
+Completed on 12 August, 2022